 - Natural gas transmission pipelines connect supply areas throughout the country with major market areas.

-- These are large-diameter steel pipes.
+- Transmission pipelines are large-diameter steel pipes.

 - Various sources of supply and consumption connect to these pipelines.